 A work placement or internship not only gives you practical experience but also allows you to meet other professionals and build up your network.

 Networking is a good habit to get into and the people you meet can provide you with opportunities in the future.
 They can make you aware of vacancies in your industry or recommend you to clients or other companies they are familiar with.

 You might not be able to land a job straight away from your connections, but networking with professionals is always beneficial and will give you a more informed perspective on your chosen industry.

 It is important that you try to keep in touch with the people you meet on your work placement even when you have moved elsewhere.
+You could do this via LinkedIn.
 You might be able to help each other in the future and it’s useful to keep your options open.

-Work experience is invaluable in helping you develop your soft skills and making you ready for the world of work.
+Work experience is invaluable in helping you develop your employability skills and make you ready for the world of work.